tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 - `json/visions-drafts` - json files for drafts of stories
 - `json/visions-templates` - json files serving as story file templates

-- `html/groups` - html files: body and footnotes for stories about groups
+- `html/groups` - html files: body and notes for stories about groups
-- `html/pairs` - html files: body and footnotes for stories about pairs
+- `html/pairs` - html files: body and notes for stories about pairs
-- `html/person` - html files: body and footnotes for stories about individuals
+- `html/person` - html files: body and notes for stories about individuals
+- `html/templates` - html files: templates for body and notes files

 # Process